 "Digital Health is a fast-paced arena, and we must ensure parties work together to drive improvements for patients, who will remain my focus as I move from Hospital work to driving the NHS IT agenda," he said at the time that he was appointed.
 "This is a really exciting time to be working on digital transformation and more so in the NHS with many important changes on the horizon."

-CIO UK looks at the relatively young role of the Chief Clinical Information Officer - their duties, job description and skill sets - as well as the kind of salaries CCIOs can expect to earn.
+Here, CIO UK examines the relatively young role of the CCIO - their duties, job description and skill sets - as well as the kind of salaries CCIOs can expect to earn.

-Chief Clinical Information Officer job description - The CCIO role and responsibilities
+Chief Clinical Information Officer job description

 CIO UK spoke to Chief Clinical Information Officer Dr Anthony Smith about his responsibilities in his role at Yeovil Hospital NHS Trust.

-"The role is rapidly changing - I communicate with the digital team on the strategy they are developing for the Trust.
-It is rewarding to be a part of something in tech with a main focus being on the staff and patient healthcare," he said.
+"The role is rapidly changing - I communicate with the digital team on the strategy they are developing for the Trust," he said.
+"It is rewarding to be a part of something in tech with a main focus being on the staff and patient healthcare."

 In terms of line of command, who the CCIO reports to will vary between different organisations.
 In most, the CCIO will report to the CEO, as well as various other fellow executives.
 Within the NHS, the CCIO role reports to the NHS National Director for Operations and Information.

 CCIOs are expected to have extensive clinical experience, sometimes in excess of 10 years as a practising clinician, as well as a deep understanding of electronic health information systems in a hospital environment.
 As such, the salaries can reflect the demanding nature of the position.